 Does Fluoride Cause Cancer?

-While the medical community considers fluoride treatments to be safe, some people have asserted that it can cause cancers like osteosarcoma.
-In reality, a number of studies have been performed on this topic, and most have found no strong causal link between fluoride exposure and cancer.
+While the medical community considers fluoride treatments to be safe, some people have asserted that they can cause cancers like osteosarcoma.
+In reality, several studies have been performed on this topic, and most have found no strong causal link between fluoride exposure and cancer.
 It is also important to note that osteosarcoma is an extremely rare form of cancer that affects only about 400 children each year, so it’s reasonable to conclude that the cancer risk of consuming fluoridated water and getting fluoride treatments is minimal.

 Does Fluoride Cause Autism?